 Novel coaxial cable sensors that feature high sensitivity and high spatial resolution are developed for health monitoring of concrete structures using a time-domain reflectometry (TDR).
 The new sensor was designed based on the topology change of its outer conductor, which was fabricated with tightly wrapped commercial tin-plated steel spiral covered with solder.
 The cracks that developed within concrete structures will lead to out-of-contact of local steel spirals.
 This topology change results in a large impedance discontinuity that can be measured with a TDR.
 A simplified equivalent transmission line model and numerical full-wave simulations using finite-difference time-domain techniques were used to optimize the sensor design.
 The sensors under test demonstrated high sensitivity and the capability of multiple-crack detection.
 A plasma-sprayed coating technique was employed to improve sensor uniformity.
 Engineering implementation issues, e.g., signal loss, signal postprocessing, and sensor design optimization, were also addressed.

-S. Sun et al., "A Novel TDR-Based Coaxial Cable Sensor for Crack/Strain Sensing in Reinforced Concrete Structures," IEEE Transaction on Instrumentation and Measurement, Institute of Electrical and Electronics Engineers (IEEE), Aug 2009.
+S. Sun et al., "A Novel TDR-Based Coaxial Cable Sensor for Crack/Strain Sensing in Reinforced Concrete Structures," IEEE Transaction on Instrumentation and Measurement, vol. 58, no. 8, pp. 2714-2725, Institute of Electrical and Electronics Engineers (IEEE), Aug 2009.

 The definitive version is available at http://dx.doi.org/10.1109/TIM.2009.2015706

 Coaxial Cable; Crack/Strain Sensor; Plasma Spray; Sensitivity; Signal Loss; Spatial Resolution; Time-Domain Reflectometry

 © 2009 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.